diem/website/docs/core/life-of-a-transaction.md

 ### Consensus → Execution (CO.4)

-If enough validators vote for the same execution result, the consensus component of V~X~ informs execution via `Execution::CommitBlock()` that this block is ready to be committed.
+If enough validators vote for the same execution result, the consensus component of V<sub>X</sub> informs execution via `Execution::CommitBlock()` that this block is ready to be committed.

 ### Consensus README